 The Nuggets will count on 4x All-Star Paul Millsap to stay healthy after he struggled with injuries last year.
 The versatile veteran is the missing piece that glues this young roster together.
 Look for Paul Millsap to have a significant role for the Nuggets this year, especially when it comes to mentoring first round pick Michael Porter Jr. Porter Jr. was projected to potentially be the number one overall pick just a year ago, but a back injury sidelined him for nearly all of the college season and has raised concerns among NBA executives.
 The athletic forward slid to 14th in the draft, where the Nuggets decided the risk was worth it.
 It is unclear if Michael Porter Jr. will play this season, but if and when he does, expect the energy to build around Pepsi Center.
 Denver got a steal in this year’s draft.

 The Pepsi Center offers luxury suites that will include the finest amenities such as HDTV's, a wet bar, comfortable seating, dedicated suite attendant and premium in-suite catering options.
-A Denver Nuggets private suite will also grant fans access to the arena’s clubs located on the suite level.
+A Pepsi Center luxury suite will also grant fans access to the arena’s clubs located on the suite level.
 With a Nuggets luxury box you will also receive VIP parking and private entry into the Pepsi Center.
-The Pepsi Center will also host a variety of special events including Def Leppard, Maroon 5 and Drake.